gitforwork2/gitforwork.github.io/_posts/2016-11-28-6-alternative-avenues-to-search-job-for-h4-ead-job-search.md

  * Friend referrals are the most effective way to land an interview call and in many cases that job.
 Are you sure that you have already explored all your friends and contacts who can refer a job?
 Make sure you follow up in a nice way if it has been a while since you last asked them.
 Try to expand the circle by asking for friends of friends.
 And if you have already worked before the break, contact your old managers to see if they have any open positions.

- * Like most people, if you have location constraints and are looking for jobs in only certain locations, make sure to include positions that allow remote locations as well.
+ * Like most people, if you have location constraints and are looking for jobs in only certain locations, make sure to include positions that allow remote work as well.
+Also, expand to include nearby cities if you can commute over the weekend etc.And it doesn't have to be permanent, you can give it a shot and meanwhile look in your city.
+It's easier to get another job if you already have one.

  * Even though you may want to work in a specific location, that doesn't mean you don't have to apply nationwide.
 Read on to find why, There are several advantages in looking for jobs nationally,